FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

       :align: center
       :alt: demonstrating the revert

-      A new merge commit representing the revert from v8.0 to v7.2.
+      Result of revert - a new merge commit representing the revert from v8.0 to v7.2.

 Because the merge commit has two parents, and you want to reference the SDK version commit, use the tag name you want to roll back and append ^2.
 For example to roll back v8.0, resulting in the SDK compiling against v7.2 use.